novakov-alexey/novakov-alexey.github.io/content/flink-model-formats/index.md

 Job graph combines together Table API source table and DataStream map functions.
 In the first `map` we cast table row to the appropriate input of the `CustomerChurnClassifier`.
 The last one runs the model inference and prints the prediction result into the console.
 That row casting is unfortunate price from using Table API and crossing the boundaries to use the DataStream API further.
-One more option with regards to inference function is it could be implemented also in Table API as User-Defined-Function (UDF).
+Alternatively we could try to implement inference logic using Table API as User-Defined-Function (UDF).

 {{ resize_image(path="flink-model-formats/images/overall-jobgraph.png", width=1200, height=600, op="fit_width") }}
 {{ resize_image(path="flink-model-formats/images/job-state-tasks.png", width=400, height=400, op="fit_width") }}